The Power of Documentary Filmmaking: The Ultimate Career Path for Students

 - Sundance Institute

-Reach out for guidance by submitting a major interest form if you are interested in a career in documentary filmmaking.
+As you explore your options, be sure to use our guide to applying for scholarships and grants.
+You can also receive guidance by submitting a major interest form if you are interested in a career in Chinese studies.
 Submit the form on our website to get started.
 And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!